Providing Early Intervention services is critical to life-long success.

 - Parents and families are the center of a child’s development.
 That’s why service coordinators and other service providers work closely with the family to help build their skills and confidence in supporting their child and to help them navigate the journey with their child.

 Did you know?

-As of July 1, 2019, automatic eligibility for Early Intervention was expanded to include children diagnosed with neonatal abstinence syndrome (NAS) and children with elevated blood lead levels (≥5ug/dL).
+Automatic eligibility for Early Intervention includes children with diagnosed hearing loss, neonatal abstinence (NAS) or neonatal opioid withdrawal syndromes (NOWS), and children with elevated blood lead levels (≥5ug/dL).